glmquint/RottenMovies/DatasetPy/MongodbAnalytic.md

     ])

 ```
  ### Return the number of reviews made by year and by month.
-NOT WORKING WITH CURRENT DATABASE (string date)

 ```js
 db.movie.aggregate([
     {